smitchell/spring-cloud-config-vault/vault/README.md

 ## Start the Server using the Config File

-Open a terminal, navigate to this project's /vault directory, and start Vault.
+Open a terminal, navigate to this project's /vault directory, and start Value using vault-config.hcl with no TLS for dev-mode, or use vault-config-tls.hcl to use TLS.
+If you use TLS you need to change VAULT_ADDR from http to https.

 ```
 cd [projects directory]/spring-cloud-config-vault/vault